top of page

 In spite of this, you will find health care providers (HCPs), who believe that many mothers can’t make enough milk, and that formula in a bottle is just as good as breastfeeding.

-Another challenge you will face is that many people, including pediatricians, lactation consultants and maternity nurses, believe they know about breastfeeding, and will give you outdated, or wrong information.
+Another challenge you will face is that many people, including pediatricians, lactation consultants and maternity nurses, believe they know about breastfeeding and will give you outdated or wrong information.
 They may share information that creates problems for both of you.

 If you have an HCP who understands and supports you in breastfeeding, that is wonderful!
 If your HCP is able to answer all your questions about breastfeeding, then you have found a real treasure.
 Appreciate them!